SneherAdor/laravel-hooks/README.md

 # Laravel Hooks

-The WordPress filter, action system in Laravel
+The WordPress filters, actions system in Laravel

 ## Installation